jcoehoorn/SlimSharp/README.md

 SlimSharp starts with C# 9 (including [top-level statements](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/exploration/top-level-statements)) and includes the following features and changes:

-* Implicit using directives for (so far) System, System.Collections, System.Collections.Generics, System.Text.
+* Implicit using directives for (so far) System, System.Collections, System.Collections.Generics, System.Text, System.Linq.
 * The P() function (short for "Print") aliases to System.Diagnostics.Trace.WriteLine()
 * The p() function (short for "print") aliases to System.Diagnostics.Trace.Write()
 * ConsoleTraceListener attached by default, and configurable by the compiler to include any built-in listener, allowing for, eg file output.